antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

 You have to look up all instances of `FR72` labels in your data, and if they are present, change them to `FRK1`.

-In some cases, the name of the regionn changed (should you use them in your table, beware), but the region itself is the same.
+In some cases, the name of the region changed (should you use them in your table, beware), but the region itself is the same.
 For example, the name of `MAKROREGION PÓŁNOCNO-ZACHODNI` was changed, but its code, `PL4` and its boundaries remained the same.
 Because of many possible character encoding problems, I do not recommend the use of names in statistical analysis.
-If you need them in visualizations, add them back in the last, visualiztion stage.
+If you need them in visualizations, add them back in the last, visualization stage.

 For example, the
 [tgs00096](https://ec.europa.eu/eurostat/web/products-datasets/product?code=tgs00096)